BigNerd95/bcmImageEditor/README.md

 # bcmImageEditor
 Broadcom Image Editor tool

-With this tool you can edit official firmwares of some modem router vendors like D-Link.
+With this tool you can edit official firmwares of some modem router (like D-Link) created by bcmImageBuilder.
 This tool can change the kernel and the file system of an official firmware.
 It's better to flash the official firmware and then create a custom firmware to be sure your modem router is running a compatible CFE bootloader.